-For questions about this information or for Web assistance, please contact the FBI's Criminal Justice Information Services Division at (304) 625-2000.
-For more information about the UCR Master Files from which this publication was derived and other available UCR data, see UCR Electronic and Hard Copy Data Dissemination Standard Operating Procedures.
-To obtain UCR data not presented in this publication, please contact us via e-mail at cjis_comm@leo.gov.
+For questions about this information or for Web assistance, please contact the FBI's CJIS Division at (304) 625-2000.
+For more information about the UCR master files from which this publication was derived and other available UCR data, see UCR Electronic and Hard Copy Data Dissemination Standard Operating Procedures.
+To obtain UCR data not presented in this publication, please contact the FBI's CJIS Division via e-mail at crimestatsinfo@ic.fbi.gov.